503meditation/helloworld/README.md

 ### Notes

+checked into master in `../helloworld/` root folder and checked into gh-pages branch on `../helloworld/_site`

-git worktree feature has its own garbage collection so if dist is deleted it will not affect much and can be recreated as needed.
+git worktree feature has its own garbage collection so if `_site` is deleted it will not affect much and can be recreated as needed.
 If you want it to go away you can use git worktree prune See man pages on it.

-### Makefile
+#### Makefile (TODO)

 To make this stream line the following Makefile can be used to automate this process: